inet-framework/inet-tutorials/visualization/doc/step6.md

+---
+layout: page
-@page step6 Step 6 - Using 3D models for network nodes
+title: Step 6.
+Using 3D models for network nodes

-@nav{step5, step7}
+tutorial: Visualization
+---

-@section s6goals Goals
+## Goals

 However it doesn't directly affect the outcome of the simulation, it is more understandable if the appearance of nodes is similar as in real world.